mambrus/brat/README.md

-#BART - BladeRf Automation Tools
+#BRAT - BladeRf Automation Tools

 ## Intro

-Makes life a little easier managing BladeRF to be have consistent SW, FW and FPGA.
+* Makes life a little easier managing BladeRF to be have consistent SW, FW and FPGA.

+* Calibration automation

+* Test automation